Unlocking Us: Reception

-According to a spokesman cited by The New York Times, the show was averaging more than a million downloads every episode in May of 2020.
+According to a spokesman cited by The New York Times, the show was averaging more than a million downloads every episode in May 2020.

 Melissa Fyfe of The Sydney Morning Herald commented on the show saying that the "first season is a bit patchy" because it takes time to adjust to Brown's Southern American English and the disruptive advertisements, but Fyfe refers to the episodes with Harriet Lerner as a "masterclass in emotional intelligence."
 Alice Florence Orr also praised the Harriet Lerner episodes in the LA Review of Books channel Podcast Review, saying that the show "make[s] for unique listening."
 Hannah J. Davies of The Guardian commented on the show saying that it is "an anxiety-quelling Ted talk in audio form."
 Morgan McNaught of The A.V.
 Club praised the episode featuring Austin Channing Brown on her recently published book, I'm Still Here, calling the episode "richly informative."